Mauka Concourse at Honolulu International Airport

 The primary goal was to create a welcoming gateway for visitors and locals that is reflective of the unique Aloha cultural and natural environment in Hawaii.

-With a target of LEED Silver Certification from the US Green Build Council (USGBC) and to fulfill HNL Sustainable Airport Initiatives, sustainable design strategies were incorporated to minimize the building's environmental footprint.
+With a target of LEED Gold Certification from the US Green Build Council (USGBC) and to fulfill HNL Sustainable Airport Initiatives, sustainable design strategies were incorporated to minimize the building's environmental footprint.
 High-performance glazing and louver systems draw in daylight and prevent heat gain while preserving views of Hawaii's lush landscapes.
 Energy-efficient mechanical and lighting systems were selected to produce additional savings.

 Another important sustainability feature of the project is the consolidated waste management, recycling and compacting area, known as a Zero Waste Zone.
 As a part of the Sustainable HNL program’s wider waste management plan, this Zero Waste Zone is designed to accommodate a 40 cubic yard trash compactor and will be accessible to State custodial personnel, ramp operators, and terminal tenants.